Internal Security Act (Singapore): Subversive documents

-A crime is committed if any person posts or distributes a placard, circular or other document which contains an incitement to violence, counsels disobedience to the law or a lawful order, or is likely to lead to a breach of the peace.
-Spreading false reports or making false statements likely to cause public alarm orally, in writing, or in any newspaper, periodical, book, circular or other printed publication is also an offence.

-Finally, it is an offence to carry or have in one's possession or under one's control a subversive document.
-A document is deemed to be subversive if, in whole or in part, it has a tendency:
+A crime is committed if any person posts or distributes a document which contains an incitement to violence, encourages disobedience to the law, or is likely to lead to a breach of the peace.
+Spreading false reports or making false statements likely to cause public alarm is also an offence.
+It is also an offence to carry or have in one's possession or under one's control a subversive document.
+A document is deemed to be subversive if it tends to encourage violence, support actions against the country's security or public order, promote disobedience to the law or lawful orders, or solicit support or funds for persons involved in such unlawful activities.